YiChong-Liu/cs326-final-ctrlelite/docs/final.md

 ### Conclusion

 Yichong Liu: Throughout this project, I learned how to make websites look more beautiful, heroku deployment and how to cooperate with back-end colleagues to meet specific needs.
 The overall experience is great!
-And I'm looking forward to finish and improve the matching algorithm, and learn more about web programming in the future! \
+Sometimes I'm not fast enough to make the website appear like what I want, and this definitely needs more practice.
+And I'm looking forward to finish and improve the matching algorithm, and learn more about web programming in the future.

 Liam Neal Reilly: Although I had experience with many of the concepts such as SQL, html, js etc. The process of building and deploying an website from start to finish with a team was a great learning experience.

+Conlan Cesar:

+Benjamin Tufano: